patrickkunka/easydropdown/README.md

 #### Value

 The "value" component contains the current (human-readable) value of the the dropdown.
-The may be a placeholder value, or the text content of the currently selected option.
+This may be a placeholder value, or the text content of the currently selected option.

 | State       | Default Class         | Configuration Option       |
 | ----------- | --------------------- | -------------------------- |